jeffellin/pcc_demo/Readme.md

     ...
 }
 ```
 Lastly, we need to tell Spring where to find the cache locator by adding a property to application.properties.
+The correct host and port should be visible in your CacheServer startup log.

 ```
-spring.data.gemfire.locator.port=10334
+spring.data.gemfire.pool.locators=localhost[10334]
 ```

 When you run the application, you should see output indicating data was placed in the cache and subsequently retrieved from the cache.